aaggarwal10/ICS3U-FSE/README.md

 # ICS3U-FSE

 # Summary
 Our final assessment for the course was to make a game.
-Instead of doing something simple, my partner Anish Aggarwal and I went beyond the scope of not just the course, but beyond the expectations of all high school courses.
+Instead of doing something simple, we went beyond the scope of not just the course, but beyond the expectations of all high school courses.
 We created a 3D multiplayer game in Unity with online saving when expected to make a simple 2D game in Python, using the Pygame module.
 Through many sleepless nights, we created a real time strategy.

 # How to Install & Play